Who Counts As a Terrorist?

 Terrorist designations determine the consequences of committing terrorist acts.

 The difficulty with defining domestic terrorism does not only limit who gets designated as a threat, it also affects the legal consequences for committing acts of terror in the United States.
 Under U.S. law, a perpetrator can be explicitly charged with a crime relating to international terrorism but not domestic acts.
 Even though U.S. government agencies, and laws like the Patriot Act, offer definitions of terrorism, those definitions haven’t been translated into specific crimes with which a prosecutor can charge someone.

-What this means is that if an investigation into a violent act reveals a political motive and links to an FTO, the perpetrator can be labeled a terrorist and prosecuted under those specific laws, which allow, in part, for much longer terms in prison.
+What this means is that if an investigation into a violent act reveals a political motive and links to an FTO, the perpetrator can be labeled a terrorist and prosecuted under those specific laws.
+Those laws allow, in part, for much longer terms in prison.
 That was the case with the 2017 van attack in New York City that killed eight people, because the perpetrator declared allegiance to the self-proclaimed Islamic State.
 The perpetrator was sentenced to life in prison.

 But for domestic perpetrators with no links to FTOs and whose ideology is sometimes harder to prove, the consequences are different.
 The federal government has no laws specifically for prosecuting domestic terrorism.
 For example, someone like the perpetrator of the 2017 Las Vegas shooting, which killed fifty-eight and injured over five hundred, who had no political motive that the FBI could find, would have been charged with murder and other crimes—not domestic terrorism—if he had not died by suicide during the shooting.